rezaasadi/conFusion/README.md

 # How to run application on the local computer :

-Open bash or cmd and direct to CafeVue folder then
+Open bash or cmd and direct to conFusion folder then

 1)  install dependencies
 > npm install

 2)  run json server
-> json-server .\json-server-api\db.json
+> json-server .\json-server\db.json

-3)  serve with hot reload at localhost:8080
+3)  serve with hot reload at localhost:3001
 > gulp watch